Are you worried about your Snake Plant’s unusual stalled growth and drooping leaves? Your plant is probably giving a hint that it’s facing root rot.

 - Gently remove the plant from the pot and flush it with distilled water.

 - Prune the infected mushy roots and old yellowed leaves, including flower stalks, to reduce plant stress.

 - Dip the plant root in a diluted solution of Hydrogen Peroxide to sterilize it before repotting.

 - Fill half the disinfected pot with fresh potting mix and gently place the plant before adding the remaining soil.

 - Press the soil gently and only water after drying up to 2 inches.

 B. Fungus Treatment

-Removing the fungus infestation from the Snake plant requires treating the root with the right kind of fungicide.
+Removing the fungus infestation from the Snake plant requires treating the root with a suitable fungicide.

-Alternatively, you can also use your regular kitchen items to treat the fungus.
+Alternatively, you can use your regular kitchen items to treat the fungus.

 Here is a list of a few options.